-Roughrider has an agreement with Kivalliq Energy Corp, ("Kivalliq") under which Roughrider may earn up to an 85% interest in Kivalliq's "Genesis" uranium project (the "Genesis property").
-Under the terms of the option agreement, as amended December 22, 2015 (the "Genesis Property Option Agreement"), the Company may earn an initial 50% interest in the Genesis property by making cash payments of \$700,000 (\$525,000 paid), incurring exploration expenditures of \$2.1M (\$1.7M expended), and issuing 3,939,656 common shares (1,969,828 issued).
+Genesis Property Roughrider has an agreement with Kivalliq Energy Corp ("Kivalliq"), pursuant to which Roughrider may earn up to an 85% interest in Kivalliq's "Genesis" uranium project (the "Genesis property").
+Under the terms of the option agreement, as amended December 22, 2015 (the "Genesis Property Option Agreement"), the Company may earn an initial 50% interest in the Genesis property by making cash payments of \$700,000 (\$525,000 paid), incurring exploration expenditures of \$2.1M (\$1.90M expended), and issuing 3,939,656 common shares (issued).
 Roughrider may acquire a further 35% interest (for an aggregate 85% interest) by making additional cash payments of \$700,000, and incurring additional exploration expenditures of \$2.5M.
 All remaining cash payments may be made either in cash or in shares, at Roughrider's election.

-The Genesis property is located northeast of Saskatchewan's Athabasca Basin, and within the prospective Wollaston-Mudjatk Transition Zone.
-Notably, where the WMTZ extends beneath the cover of the rocks of the younger Athabasca Basin, it hosts every one of Canada's operating uranium mines.
-The Genesis property is comprised of 53 mineral claims, totalling 200,677 hectares (495,883 acres).
-The claims begin 25 km to the northeast of Cameco Corporation's recently closed Eagle Point uranium mine, and extend 90 kilometres northeast to the Manitoba border along this prospective geological and structural domain.
+At the time of acquisition by Roughrider, the Genesis property was comprised of 46 claims totalling 198,736 hectares.
+Seven claims (four in Saskatchewan and three in Manitoba) were added to the Genesis property in 2014 through staking and purchase and brought the totals up to 53 claims comprising 200,677 hectares.
+On May 18, 2016, Roughrider purchased Saskatchewan Mineral Dispositions MC2080, MC2081 and MC2082 totaling 232 hectares, increasing the Genesis property to 56 mineral claims totalling 200,909 hectares (496,457 acres).
+The ten claims acquired since 2014 are contiguous with the Genesis property claims in the Johnston Lake-GAP priority area.
+Subject to the terms of the Area of Interest clause of the Genesis Property Option Agreement, Roughrider has transferred 100% of the title in all mineral dispositions acquired to Kivalliq.
+On October 3, 2016, Roughrider gave notice to Kivalliq that Roughrider will not maintain its option on 15 of the 56 claims.
+The Genesis property is now comprised of 41 claims totaling 131,412 hectares.
+The Genesis property is located northeast of Saskatchewan's Athabasca Basin, within the prospective northeast trending Wollaston-Mudjatk Transition Zone ("WMTZ").
+Notably, all of Canada's currently operating uranium mines occur along the trend of the WMTZ where extends beneath the cover the younger sedimentary stratigraphy of the Athabasca Basin.
+The claims begin 25 km to the northeast of Cameco Corporation's recently closed Eagle Point uranium mine, and extend 90 kilometres northeast to the Manitoba border along the same prospective geological and structural domain.
+Management Discussion & Analysis Quarter ended March 31, 2017